The Choropleth lets you compare values by geographic region.

 The list of supported US county names is provided in the file United States Counties.

-Create a Choropleth using state_name as the dimension and average Employment as the Color measure.
+Set the Dimension to state_name and the Color measure to average Employment.
 Set GEO JSON JOIN to US State to overlay the defined geojson shapes onto the map.